Why Teach Music?

 We recognise that if we want our children to develop a thirst for knowledge and a love of learning we need to provide them with a curriculum that is broad.
 We want our curriculum to be broad and include first hand experiences that are rich in music culture and art.

 How is music taught in school?

-The school band meets on a weekly basis and gives children who have lessons with the music peripatetic teachers the chance to play in a group.
+Our School Band meet after school every Wednesday.
+This gives children who have lessons with the music peripatetic teachers the chance to play in a group.
 We also offer children the opportunity to sit Royal School of Music Exams.
-Children playing guitar also have the opportunity to sit the 'Acoustic Guitar Debut Grade', curated via the Rock School series of exams.

 This year, Year 6 are taking part in the Durham Cathedral Schools Singing Project.
 This is an amazing opportunity for our children and we are really looking forward to it!